Popcorn Ceiling Removal Services in St. George

 Reliable Crew & Quality Work

 Acoustic ceilings (or, more commonly known as "popcorn" ceilings") were a popular trend in the past, common in homes built from the 1950s to the 1980s and valued for their ability to absorb sound and mitigate echoes.
 Today, popcorn ceilings are decidedly outdated and undesirable.
 Modern smooth ceilings are considered more stylish in current design.
 Unfortunately, if you own an older home it's likely that it is full of the infamous stucco.
-If you've decided to repaint a room with popcorn ceilings, our skilled interior painters offer professional popcorn ceiling removal and painting services to help you update your home's interior design.
+If you've decided to repaint a room with popcorn ceilings, our skilled interior painters in St. George offer professional popcorn ceiling removal and painting services to help you update your home's interior design.

 Popcorn ceiling removal is a big job, so why should you go through so much work to get rid of them?
 Aside from giving your home a more modern and polished appearance, it's a remodel that has many benefits.
 The textured surface can suffer from discoloration and water damage over time, making removal a smarter choice than repeatedly painting over the stucco.
 Removal is also an appealing way to add value and appeal to your home if you're looking to sell in the near future.